passcod/in-the-pale-darkness-of-dawn/naema/05-arrival.md

 the side. _Rinn_.

-Naema took a moment to appreciate where she was, where she _actually_ was, not in a sim, but in real space, approaching a different planet from the one she'd lived on forever.
+Naema took a moment to appreciate where she was, where she _actually_ was, not in a sim, but in real space, approaching a different planet from the one she’d lived on forever.

 She had grown up with the knowledge that interplanetary travel was common, but her first time faced with the evidence, she was still floored by the wonder.

-Then she shook herself, and flicked the sublights on, pushing them towards this new world they wouldn't even really discover.
+Then she shook herself, and flicked the sublights on, pushing them towards this new world they wouldn’t even really discover.
 She felt a tinge of disappointment at that.

 She set the autopilot on, then stepped out back again to see how Hedala was